jitsi/handbook/docs/devops-guide/opensuse.md

 ## Final notes

-* The Jitsi Software has a lot of dependencies and thus we recommend to run this on a dedicated host for Jitsi
+* The Jitsi Software has a lot of dependencies and thus we recommend to run this on a dedicated host for Jitsi.
-* Updating Jitsi is crucial to get rid of bugs and updated dependencies with possible security fixes
+* Updating Jitsi is crucial to get rid of bugs and updated dependencies with possible security fixes.
 * Although tempted through Chrome: Don't install a full X11 stack like KDE or Gnome for this.
-* Don't mix the `rpms` or `debs` with a source installation of the same component
+* Don't mix the `rpms` or `debs` with a source installation of the same component.
 * Securely backup your configuration, preferably in a VCS.
 This saves time and pain when doing rollbacks or dealing with other problems.